LiteSpeed Web Server: 5 Reasons to Make the Switch

 LiteSpeed and OpenLiteSpeed are notorious for their powerful caching engine.
 Caching means creating and storing a copy of the static content generated when a user visits one of your pages.
 When the next visitor comes along, the caching engine serves the stored copy instead of recreating the page for the second time.
 This speeds up the delivery, reduces server load, and improves the overall user experience.

-LiteSpeed’s caching engine is called LSCache, and its main advantage is that it’s a part of the web server’s core.
-Improving the speed of an Apache-powered website often involves setting up one of a plethora of caching modules.
-And although Nginx also has a built-in caching engine, configuring it for the best possible performance isn’t necessarily the easiest thing in the world.
+LiteSpeed’s caching engine is called LSCache, and its main advantage is that it’s part of the web server’s core.
+Improving the speed of an Apache-powered website often involves setting up one of the numerous caching modules available.
+Although Nginx also has a built-in caching engine, configuring it for the best possible performance isn’t necessarily the easiest thing in the world.

 Even Nginx is no match for LSCache.
 LiteSpeed repeated the same experiment, this time using WordPress and also including an Nginx setup with caching powered by the FastCGI Cache protocol.
 OpenLiteSpeed was still about five times faster.

 The caching mechanism in LiteSpeed’s premium web server is even more impressive.
-For example, it has a feature called Edge Side Includes to analyze a page and separate the static elements from those relevant to the specific visitor.
-Then, it can serve cached copies of both static and dynamic content, drastically reducing loading times.
+For example, it has a feature called Edge Side Includes that analyzes a page and separates the static elements from those relevant to the specific visitor.
+It can then serve cached copies of both static and dynamic content, drastically reducing loading times.

 DDoS protection

-LSWS and OLS support reCAPTCHA tests that limit the bot traffic, and you can also use the ModSecurity web application firewall to further boost your site’s protection.
+LSWS and OLS support reCAPTCHA tests that limit bot traffic, and you can also use the ModSecurity web application firewall to further boost your website protection.

 At LSWS, you get additional anti-DDoS features like request, bandwidth, and connection throttling.
 All these are designed to stop hackers from trying to bring your website down with large volumes of junk traffic.

-With Apache and Nginx, beefing up your website’s DDoS defenses requires additional firewall solutions, and the level of security they provide depends on the correct configuration, which may be tricky to set.
+With Apache and Nginx, beefing up your website’s DDoS defenses requires additional firewall solutions.
+The level of security they provide depends on the correct configuration, which may be tricky to set.

 Fast PHP processing